-- Horse on a low protein feed: If you’re on a low protein feed and you’re struggling with muscle and topline, consider moving up to a high or higher protein horse feed; an example would be moving from Cool ‘N’ Cooked to (10% protein) to Conditioning Mix (14% protein).
-Alternatively, if you would prefer not to change your horse’s feed then top-dressing with a high protein addition such as GroCare Balancer.
+- Horse on a low protein feed: If you’re using a low protein feed and you’re struggling with muscle and topline, consider moving up to a high or higher protein horse feed; an example would be moving from Cool ‘N’ Cooked (10% protein) to Conditioning Mix (14% protein).
+Alternatively, if you would prefer not to change your horse’s feed then top-dressing with a high protein addition such as Extruded Full Fat Soya or, if feeding low levels of hard feed, PerformaCare Balancer.

 - The good-doer: A horse or pony that maintains weight well will generally become overweight if fed a traditional conditioning mix or cube.
 When feeding the good-doer it is firstly essential to ensure their diet is fully balanced by feeding a concentrated source of protein, essential vitamins and minerals, whilst still limiting calorie intake.
-This is easily achieved by feeding a nutrient-dense feed balancer such as GroCare Balancer or a multi-vitamin, mineral and amino acid supplement such as Foran Equine Chevinal.
-Read more about feeding the good doer here Foran Equine Chevinal.
+This is easily achieved by feeding a nutrient-dense feed balancer such as PerformaCare Balancer or a multi-vitamin, mineral and amino acid supplement such as Foran Equine Chevinal.
 Read more about feeding the good doer here.
 If, after you have ensured the diet is balanced and the horse is doing appropriate exercise, you are still struggling to develop muscle tone then the addition of a muscle-building supplement (see below) can be extremely helpful.

 - Youngstock: Young horses need quality protein for growth as well as topline development.
-For youngstock that are maintaining optimal weight on good-quality forage, a high quality protein, vitamin and mineral balancer such as GroCare Balancer, depending on their age, are ideal.
-For youngsters needing more calories than a balancer can provide and again, depending on their age, may benefit from a specialist youngstock feed such as Foal & Yearling Cooked Mix.
+For youngstock that are maintaining optimal weight on good-quality forage, a high quality protein, vitamin and mineral balancer such as GroCare or PerformaCare Balancer, depending on their age, are ideal.
+For youngsters needing more calories than a balancer can provide and again, depending on their age, may benefit from a specialist youngstock feed such as Premier Yearling Cubes or Foal & Yearling Cooked Mix.

 - The fizzy/ excitable horse: how to make a horse gain weight and muscle when they are prone to becoming overly excitable or fizzy is a common dilemma.
-However, do not despair, it is possible with our low starch Horse Care feeds.
-Horse Care 14 Mix is high in calories and protein to aid weight gain and muscle development, yet low in starch (just 15%) so it really is the best feed to put weight on a horse where temperament is a concern.
-Feeding for Temperament here.
+However, do not despair, it is possible with our Cool’N’Conditioning Cubes.
+Cool’N’Conditioning Cubes are high in calories and protein to aid weight gain and muscle development, yet are ultra-low in starch (just 4%) and are completely cereal-grain free, so really are they are the best feed to put weight on a horse where temperament is a concern.
+Find out more about Feeding for Temperament here.

 - Underweight horse: A horse that is lean is unlikely to be getting the calories they need to fuel work, maintain weight and at the same time put on muscle.
 To make the horse gain weight and muscle sometimes just increasing their current feed will achieve the desired results.
 However, for some horses needing both weight gain and muscle development a specifically formulated conditioning feed is needed.
 In these situations, we recommend our highest calorie horse feed, Connolly’s RED MILLS Conditioning Mix; we believe it is the best horse feed for weight gain on the market!

 - Horses suffering from gastric discomfort: Discomfort caused by conditions such as Equine Gastric Ulcer Syndrome can affect how horses carry and use themselves and this, if left unaddressed, can affect their body shape.
-Where problems such as gastric ulcers are suspected medical treatment and specialist diet and management may be required (insert link).
-For horses prone to gastric or digestive problems we recommend our Care range of feeds.
-All the feeds in our Care range have been specifically formulated to be low in starch and contain beneficial ingredients including yeast, the prebiotics MOS and FOS, plus a long-lasting natural gastric buffer, all of which help to support and maintain a healthy stomach and hindgut.
+Where problems such as gastric ulcers are suspected medical treatment and specialist diet and management may be required, find out more about feeding a horse with suspected ulcers here.
+For horses prone to gastric or digestive problems we recommend our Care Range of feeds.
+All the feeds in our Care Range have been specifically formulated to be low in starch and contain beneficial ingredients including yeast, the prebiotics MOS and FOS, plus a long-lasting natural gastric buffer, all of which help to support and maintain a healthy stomach and hindgut.